Hyrasso/comp_graph/readme.md

 ```

 ## TODO List
-- [ ] Name the project
+- [x] Name the project
 - [ ] Tests
-- [ ] Differentiation
+- [x] Differentiation
-- [ ] update readme
+- [x] update readme
-- [ ] numpy dependency
+- [x] numpy dependency

+## To consider
 Should the graph building part and graph evaluation be separated?
--> Have a classes to overload operations (eg Add for +) and an evaluator that is not recursive, takes a graph as input and does all the computation.
-Could also freeze graph in some way to allow for faster repeated evaluation (measure what are the slow parts of the current implementation before trying ot optimize).
+-> Have a classes to overload operations (eg Add for +) and an evaluator that is not recursive, takes a graph as input and does all the computation, or generates a function to evaluate (ex: string evaluated by numpy).